rusyasoft/rusyasoft.github.io/_posts/2025-06-28-How-the-Gemini-CLI-Agent-Thinks-and-Acts.md

 This loop is what allows the agent to tackle complex, multi-step tasks that go far beyond the capabilities of a traditional chatbot.

-Let's visualize this main loop:
+Here's a visualization of this main loop:

 ![Main Loop](/assets/2025/main_loop.png)